hydradatabase/docs/guides/Postgres Query Optimization + Diagnostic Tooling.md

 ![](/.gitbook/assets/query-optimization-images/picture5.PNG)

-The performance difference is not significant, but according to the sources reviewed in the literature study, modifying the use of * is expected to enhance performance.
+While the performance difference is not significant in this example, avoiding use of `*` can often greatly enhance performance when using columnar tables.

  ### Filtering Rows with Subqueries and Indexes